Hrishap/backend/README.md

 - All endpoints return a consistent response structure with `statusCode`, `message`, `data`, and `success`.
 - Authentication is handled via HTTP-only cookies or `Authorization` header.
 - File uploads (avatar, coverImage) must be sent as `multipart/form-data`.
-- For protected routes, ensure to send the access token as a cookie or in the `Authorization
+- For protected routes, ensure to send the access token as a cookie or in the `Authorization` header.

+---